ydyjya/ydyjya.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.10* National master scholarship, Beijing University of Posts and Telecommunications.
 - *2023.10* First-class postgraduate academic scholarship, Beijing University of Posts and Telecommunications.
 - *2022.10* Second-class postgraduate academic scholarship, Beijing University of Posts and Telecommunications.